-Despite our 45% market share within the coconut water category in the United States according to IRI, Vita Coco's household penetration in the 12 months ended July 31, 2021 is only 9.5%, according to Numerator.
+Despite our 46% market share within the coconut water category in the United States according to IRI Custom Research, household penetration in the 12 months ended July 31, 2021 for Vita Coco is only 9.5% according to Numerator, while household penetration for the category is approximately 21%.
 In addition to specific retailer distribution opportunities, we see the Midwest region of the United States as an under-penetrated geography for the Vita Coco brand as our household penetration in such region is 66% of our national average.
-We have a proven track record of highlighting our taste, quality and functional attributes, whether it be through celebrity endorsement, our own social media campaigns, or in-the-field consumer sampling and education.
+We have a proven track record of highlighting our taste, quality and functional attributes, whether it be through celebrity endorsements, our own social media campaigns, or in-the-field consumer sampling and education.